Chart Color Schemes

 Tamborine Mountain's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis shows Tamborine Mountain performed strongly across health metrics, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts had low prevalence of common health conditions.
-Private health cover was found to be relatively low at approximately 50% of the total population (~4,215 people), compared to 52.5% across Rest of Qld and the national average of 55.7%.
+Analysis of health metrics shows strong performance throughout Tamborine Mountain.
+Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
+Private health cover was found to be relatively low at approximately 50% of the total population (~4,246 people), compared to 52.5% across Regional Qld and a national average of 55.7%.

-The most common medical conditions were arthritis (9.7%) and mental health issues (8.2%), while 65.9% declared themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
+The most common medical conditions were arthritis (9.7%) and mental health issues (8.2%).
+A total of 65.9% of residents declared themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
 Health outcomes among the working-age population were broadly typical.
-The area had 27.2% of residents aged 65 and over (2,293 people), higher than the 20.4% in Rest of Qld.
-Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.
+The area has 28.6% of residents aged 65 and over (2,428 people), which is higher than the 20.4% in Regional Qld.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health